 Through bankruptcy, your unsecured debts, like credit cards and your medical bills, will receive a discharge.
 This can help free up money you can put towards your owed and future loan payments.
 An experienced bankruptcy lawyer can help you through the entire process and will fight for your rights against creditors, lenders and in bankruptcy court.
 Our foreclosure attorneys near Dallas can guide you through what it means to reaffirm a debt, explain if you qualify for the Texas homestead exemption and your ability to refinance or modify your home loan after (or during) bankruptcy.

-Contact Our Lewisville Foreclosure Attorneys to Learn If Filing Bankruptcy is Right for You
+Contact Our Lewisville Foreclosure Attorneys to Learn If Filing Right for You

 Learn how you can stop foreclosure and tackle your mortgage problem head-on through Chapter 7 bankruptcy, Chapter 13 bankruptcy or bankruptcy alternatives such as refinancing your mortgage.
 Schedule a face-to-face initial consultation by calling (972) 315-6222 or sending a confidential attorney review form to the Denton County law office of Shuster Law Firm PLLC We are happy to meet with clients from Tarrant County, Collin County as well as residents of any of the surrounding North Texas cities needing legal help to get their finances back under control.